 -- Modern Financial Repression, 2008-2012: Advanced economies face the common policy challenge of finding prospective buyers for their abundance of government debt.
 Huge purchases of such debt by central banks around the world have played a clear role in keeping nominal and real interest rates low.
 In addition, the Basel III rules provide for the preferential treatment of government debt in bank balance sheets.

 Other approaches to creating or expanding demand for government debt may be more direct.
-For example, at the height of the financial crisis, U.K. banks were required to hold a larger share of gilts in their portfolio.
+For example, at the height of the financial crisis, were required to hold a larger share of gilts in their portfolio.
 Figure 4 documents how Greek, Irish and Portuguese banks among others have already increased their exposures to domestic public debt.

 Thus, the process where debts are being “placed” at below market interest rates in pension funds and other more captive domestic financial institutions is under way in several countries in Europe.
 Spain recently reintroduced a de facto form of interest-rate ceilings on bank deposits.